Kizz Daniel

-Oluwatobiloba Daniel Anidugbe (born 1 May 1994), better known as Kizz Daniel (formerly Kiss Daniel), is a Nigerian singer and songwriter.
-He rose to fame in 2014 with his debut single, "Woju".
+Daniel Oluwatobiloba Anidugbe (born 1 May 1994), professionally known as Kizz Daniel (formerly Kiss Daniel), is a Nigerian singer and songwriter.
+He rose to fame in 2014 with his breakout single, "Woju".
 He signed a record deal with G-Worldwide Entertainment in 2013, but left the label following a publicized contract dispute and court case.
-He founded "Flyboy I.N.C" record label in November 2017.
+He founded his own record label, Flyboy I.N.C, in November 2017.
 On 3 February 2023, he was announced by Audiomack alongside Snazzy the Optimist, Asake and 1ucid as the top trending and most streamed artistes.

 Early life and education

-Kizz Daniel was born as Oluwatobiloba Daniel Anidugbe in Abeokuta, Ogun State, Nigeria.
-He hails from Abeokuta North local government area.
+Kizz Daniel was born as Daniel Oluwatobiloba Anidugbe in Abeokuta, Ogun State, Nigeria.
+He hails from Abeokuta north local government area.
 He attended Abeokuta Grammar School and graduated from Federal University of Agriculture, Abeokuta, in 2013, with a degree in Water Resources Management and Agrometeorology (Water Engineering).
 While in university, he decided to pursue music as a career alongside his studies.